gofilipa/orals/reading_notes.md

 - While adhocracy, facilitated by horizontalism, allows for movements to improvise to meet immediate needs, tactical freeze is a potential disruption, an inability to advocate for policies or demands, moves requiring consensus and organization that is antithetical to the horizontal and improvisational structure of adhocracy.
 In such an environment, information and misinformation glut is a real problem, as the important information gets diluted or obscured.
 Today, gatekeeping is done by governments, algorithms, platforms.

+Klein, Lauren F., "The Image of Absence: Archival Silence, Data Visualization, and James Hemings," in *American Literature*, 85 (4): 661–688, 2013.
+Web.
+- The way that Klein approaches her work with the invisible or forgotten is useful here.
+It’s not about recovering what is absent, of making things present in some way.
+It’s about tracing the activity, the pathways of connection, networks of communication.
+- “The archive as a site of action rather than as a record of fixity or loss” (665).
+- We let ghosts be ghosts.
+An image of absence.
+- Critique of Ramsay --- there are places where meaning and understanding are impossible.
+The digital is not just about supplementing subjective hermeneutics with shiny new tools, but about changing the way that we think about the archive, and our understanding of the archival record.

 ### Language

 Barthes, Roland. *S/Z*, 1970.
 Print.